Juniper/contrail-container-builder/README.md

 Works with limitations and known issues.

-Everything is tested in CentOS 7.4 / Ubuntu 16.04 for deployment to run on one/three machines.
+Everything is tested in CentOS 7.4 / Ubuntu 16.04 for deployment to run on one/three machines

 ## Building containers